 On September 24, 1929, for a charter fee of $15, Prudence Demarest, Maude Warner, Clarissa Miller, Beatrice Allien, Marguerite Peck and Harriet Price signed the State Charter for The Federated Garden Clubs of Connecticut.
 The first president was Prudence Demarest, then known as Mrs. John Demarest.
-According to a history prepared in 1930, the following clubs were Charter members: Bridgeport, Branford, Cheshire, Connecticut Valley, Danbury, Derby, Fairfield, Glenbrook, Greenwich, Madison, Middletown, Milford, New Canaan, New Milford, New Haven, Newington, New Haven Woman’s Club, New London, Norwalk, Pomperaug Valley, Riverside, Salisbury, Shippan Point, Spring Glen, Sound Beach (now Old Greenwich), Southington, Stonington, Stratford, Westport and Wilton.
+According to a history prepared in 1930, the following clubs were Charter members: Bridgeport, Branford, Cheshire, Connecticut Valley, Danbury, Derby, Fairfield, Glenbrook, Greenwich, Madison, Middletown, Milford, New Canaan, New Milford, New Haven, Newington, New Haven Woman’s Club, New London, Norwalk, Pomperaug Valley, Riverside, Salisbury, Shippan Point, Spring Glen, Sound Beach (now Old Greenwich), Southington, Stamford, Stonington, Stratford, Westport and Wilton.

 The Federation has continued its interests in Civic Development, Environmental Concerns/ Conservation, Garden Therapy, Historic and Memorial and Public Gardens, Horticulture, Legislation/Government Action, Public Relations, Scholarships and Youth Activities.
 It sponsors Flower Show, Landscape Design, Gardening, and Environmental Schools for the continuing education and benefit of its members.

 The Connecticut Federation NEWS publication (CFN), which has been in existence almost since the beginning of The Federation, publishes 6 issues a year to keep members informed of Federation activities.
 The NEWS is distributed electronically via email.